Q.1. Why were people dissatisfied with British rule in the 1870s and 1880s?

 Ans.
-Gandhiji choosed to break the salt law as British government had a monopoly on the manufacture and sale of salt.
+Gandhiji chose to break the salt law as the British government had a monopoly on the manufacture and sale of salt.
 It also imposed a tax on the sale of salt.
 Gandhiji believed that it was sinful to tax salt as it was an essential part of food.
-He led a march to the coastal town of Dandi, where he broke the salt law by gathering natural salt found on the seashore, and boiling sea water to produce salt.
+He led a march to the coastal town of Dandi, where he broke the salt law by gathering natural salt found on the seashore, and boiling seawater to produce salt.

-This march related the general desire of freedom to a specific grievance shared by everybody, and thus, did not divide the rich and the poor.
+This march related the general desire for freedom to a specific grievance shared by everybody, and thus, did not divide the rich and the poor.

 Q.9.
 Discuss those developments of the 1937-47 period that led to the creation of Pakistan.